rachelktyjohnson/hktbf22-student-contributors/readme.md

-# Hacktoberfest 2022 Project 1 for Treehouse TechDegree Students
+### Hacktoberfest 2022 for Treehouse TechDegree Students
+# Project 1 - TechDegree Student Contributors

 Welcome to Hacktoberfest learners!
 This is one of the projects that we have created for you so you can experience Hacktoberfest in a safe and encouraging environment.